tumblr/collins/collins/app/util/power/readme.md

    * `powerconfiguration.unitsRequired.range` - e.g. unitsRequired must be between 0 and 18
    * `powerconfiguration.unitComponents.unspecified` - e.g. unitComponents must be specified when unitsRequired is specified
    * `powerconfiguration.unitComponents.invalid` - e.g. Specified unitComponent ''{0}'' is invalid.
+   * `powerconfiguration.uniqueComponents.invalid` - e.g. Specified uniqueComponent ''{0}'' not found in unitComponents

 The above `application.conf` specifies that upon intake 2 power units with two power components are required for successful intake.
+It also specifies that a unit must consist of unique power strips.
+That is, during intake/etc all of the specified power strips must be different.
 That config will cause the following text fields to show up in the UI

     Plug Strip A
     Outlet A